City of David (archaeological site): Northern wall (date disputed)

 In 2010 Mazar announced the discovery in the Ophel area north of the City of David of what she believed to be a 10th-century BCE city wall.
 According to Mazar, "It's the most significant construction we have from First Temple days in Israel," and "It means that at that time, the 10th century, in Jerusalem there was a regime capable of carrying out such construction."
 Aren Maeir, an archaeology professor at Bar Ilan University, said he has yet to see evidence that the fortifications are as old as Mazar claims.

 Eastern wall

 R. Reich and E. Shukron have excavated a monumental wall on the eastern slope of the hill.
 This ancient wall was preserved in its full height (6 m.), measuring 2 m. in width.

 Missing western wall

 Doron Ben-Ami wrote in 2014 that, on the basis of his own excavations in the Givati parking lot area bordering on the "City of David" from the north-west, there was apparently no 10th-century city wall: "Had a fortified settlement existed in the City of David, then the course of the city wall on the west would have had to pass through the Givati excavation area.
-No such city wall has thus far been found.
+No such city wall has been found thus far.
 This means that the Iron Age IIa settlement [c.
 1000–925 BCE] was not fortified."
+In 2024, solving what was described as a "150-year-old mystery," archaeologists discovered a continuation of the moat that protected the city to the west.